tjanczuk/edge/README.md

 Hosting .NET OWIN applications in node.js
 ====

-Owin allows you to implement express.js handlers and connect middleware for node.js application using .NET 4.5 languages.
+Owin allows you to implement express.js handlers and connect middleware for node.js application using .NET 4.5.

 Owin is a native node.js module for Windows.
 It hosts [OWIN](http://owin.org/) handlers written in .NET 4.5 (think C#) in a node.js application.
 Owin allows integration of .NET code into express.js applications by providing a connect wrapper around OWIN .NET handlers.